When setting up a home studio, it is always a good idea to have a dedicated spot to produce music. That’s why a home studio desk is a must.

 If you would placing a synthesizer, it’s better to put it on the desk itself instead of the drawer.
 Synthesizers tend to carry a lot more weight so it’s not worth the risk.

 If you’re a beginner, all you really need is a basic table.
-4 legs and No products found.
-(Amazon link).
+4 legs and a table top (Amazon link).
 You can go to home depot or any of your local hardware shop, get the tools and screws you need and in no time, you’ll have your own desk ready for some real music production.

 The only downside to making your own desk is since you are going to be putting up a lot fairly costly equipment on it (Computer, studio monitors), so only build a table if you know how to build one.
 Or you’ll lose a lot if the table breaks.